dosbox-staging/dosbox-staging.github.io/content/about/index.md

 date = 2022-03-26
 +++

-**DOSBox Staging** is an attempt to revitalize DOSBox's development process by applying modern development practices to the existing DOSBox codebase.
+**DOSBox Staging** is a modern continuation of DOSBox with advanced features and current development practices.

 ## Goals